 Broker Protection Clauses: An Ultimate Guide

 SHARE

-Home sellers typically have to pay for both the listing agent's and the buyer's agent commission fees.
+Home sellers typically have to pay for both the listing agent fee and the buyer's agent fee.
 What happens when your listing expires and you get an offer from a previously interested buyer?
-Consult your listing contract for the words: broker protection clause.
+Consult your listing contract for the words "broker protection clause."

+Broker Protection Clauses: An Ultimate Guide